deep-green-code/dungeon-api/README.md

 Docker and docker-compose are required

-Simply type `docker-coposer -f "docker-compose.dev.yml" up -d` in terminal to startup the dev environnement.
+Simply type `docker-compose -f "docker-compose.dev.yml" up -d` in terminal to startup the dev environnement.

 ## Ressources